Background

 • VFD‑driven shell allows on‑the‑fly speed adjustments.

-• Bed‑temperature sensors feed the PLC to regulate steam/binder rate.
+• Bed‑temperature sensors feed the PLC to regulate the steam/binder rate.

-• Typical throughput: 30 t h⁻¹ on balanced NPK grades.
+• Typical throughput: 30 t h⁻¹ on balanced NPK grades within a fully integrated NPK granulation system.

 Take‑away: Consistent, impact‑resistant granules with minimal recycle load.